Aerospace Engineer · Systems Thinker · Builder

 05 — Leadership

-Led a 170+ member chapter with an executive board and 20+ chairs, managing a $200K+ annual budget.
-Drove measurable gains in membership, engagement, and overall performance — earning institutional recognition as IFC Most Improved Chapter.
+Led a 170+ member chapter and a $200K+ annual budget, directing an executive board and 20+ chairs.
+Drove measurable gains in membership and engagement — earning institutional recognition as IFC Most Improved Chapter (2024).

 Co-led the design and fabrication of a custom 800-lb steel stage for charity events using advanced welding and SolidWorks.
 Separately designed and built a 700 ft² modular stage system emphasizing repeatable assembly and interchangeable modules.